jadetwallace/Cyber-Wall/README.md

 # Cyber-Wall

-VIRTUAL MACHINE & TOOL PREP <p>
-Before proceeding, ensure you have the following:

-A virtualized environment (VirtualBox, VMware), I used UTM as I own a Mac.
-On which you will install:
-  Kali Linux ISO or pre-installed Kali Linux
-  A local test environment where you will have your target system (I used Metasploitable)

-**How to set up UTM** <p>
-  Download UTM from the website: https://mac.getutm.app/ <p>
-  Click download and follow the instructions

-**How to set up Kali Linux** <p>
-  Download Kali Linux from the website: https://www.kali.org/ <p>
-  Click Download <p>
-  Click Installer images and download the 64-bit version <p>

-  Launch UTM & click on Create new virtual machine <p>
-  Select Virtualise <p>
-  Select Linux (OS) <p>
-  Browse and select the ISO kali file, click continue <p>
-  Select hardware and storage preferences <p>
-  Title your Kali Machine <p>
-  Upon Starting the kali machine, select graphical install and answer installer questions as are appropriate to you <p>
-  Please note that the installation process may take a few minutes to complete.
-Once finished, shut down Kali <p>
-  Right click Kali and hit edit <p>
-  On the left of the screen scroll down and delete the IDE Drive associated with the ISO drive <p>
-  Start the Kali machine and begin! <p>

-**How to set up Metasploitable 2** <p>
-  Download Metasploitable 2 from website: https://docs.rapid7.com/metasploit/metasploitable-2/ <p>
-  Select the link: https://information.rapid7.com/metasploitable-download.html <p>
-  Expand the zip file and convert the .vmdk file to <p>
-    Open Terminal download the tool Qemu and navigate to the downloaded Metasploitable 2 folder <p>
-    Type: brew install qemu <p>
-          cd Downloads <p>
-          cd Metasploitable2-Linux (whatever the name of the file is) <p>
-          qemu-img convert -p -O qcow2 'Metasploitable.vmdk' Metasploitable.qcow2 <p>

-  Launch UTM & click on Create new virtual machine <p>
-  Select Emulate <p>
-  Select Other <p>
-  Selct None for Boot Device <p>
-  Set memory to 512, storage 10 GB <p>
-  Click conitnue until you get to the Title page <p>
-  Title your Metasploitable machine <p>
-  Right click Metasploitable machine and hit edit <p>
-  On the left of the screen, select QEmU and deselect UEFI Boot <p>
-  Scroll down to the IDE Drive and delete it <p>
-  Then hit New (to create a new drive), then import, and navigate to and select the qcow2 file <p>
-  Start the Metasploitable machine, let it start up and begin! <p>
-  Note that the login credentials will be username: msfadmin password: msfadmin <p>

-**How to set up Windows 11**
+VIRTUAL MACHINE & TOOL SETUP
+Before starting, make sure you have:

+A virtualized environment (like VirtualBox, UTM or VMware).
+I used UTM because I’m on a Mac.
+Kali Linux (either the ISO or pre-installed version).
+A local test environment with your target system (e.g., Metasploitable).

+How to Set Up UTM (for Mac)
+  Go to the UTM website: https://mac.getutm.app/ Download UTM and follow the installation instructions.

+How to Set Up Kali Linux in UTM
+  1. Download Kali Linux from https://www.kali.org/:
+    Click "Download".
+    Under "Installer images", select and download the 64-bit version.

+  2. Open UTM and click Create new virtual machine.
+    Choose Virtualize.
+    Select Linux (OS).
+    Browse and select the Kali Linux ISO file, then click Continue.

+  3. Choose your hardware and storage preferences.
+    Title your Kali machine.

+  4. Start the Kali machine:
+    Select Graphical install and follow the installation prompts.
+    The installation process may take a few minutes.
+    After it finishes, shut down Kali.

+  5. Right-click the Kali machine and click Edit.
+    Scroll to find the IDE Drive associated with the ISO and delete it.

+  6. Start the Kali machine, and you’re ready to go!

+How to Set Up Metasploitable 2
+  1. Download Metasploitable 2 from this link and expand the zip file.

+  2. Convert the .vmdk file to .qcow2 format:
+    Open Terminal and install Qemu:
+      brew install qemu
+    Navigate to the folder where you downloaded Metasploitable 2: cd Downloads
+      cd Metasploitable2-Linux
+    Convert the file using this command:
+      qemu-img convert -p -O qcow2 'Metasploitable.vmdk' Metasploitable.qcow2

+  3. Open UTM and click Create new virtual machine.
+    Select Emulate and choose Other.
+    Choose None for Boot Device.
+    Set memory to 512 MB and storage to 10 GB.
+    Continue until you reach the Title page, and give your Metasploitable machine a name.

+  4. Right-click the Metasploitable machine and click Edit.
+    Select QEMU on the left.
+    Deselect UEFI Boot.
+    Scroll to the IDE Drive and delete it.

+  5. Click New to create a new drive.
+    Choose Import and navigate to the qcow2 file you created earlier.
+    Select it and finish the setup.

+  6. Start the Metasploitable machine and let it boot up!

+  Login Credentials for Metasploitable
+    Username: msfadmin
+    Password: msfadmin
+  Once the machine is running, you’re all set to start using it!

 MODULE 1
 **Step 1: FTP (File Transfer Protocol) - Connect Anonymously and List Directories**